 Laundry of Hospital-provided lab coats is provided at no cost to each Resident.
 The training program will inform their trainees of the location(s) for drop off and pick up of lab coats.
 If extenuating circumstances prevent the resident from accessing laundry services, appropriate reimbursement of reasonable costs will be made to the Resident for the laundering of his/her lab coat(s).
 If lab coats are lost by the laundry service, the Resident is responsible for reporting the loss to the GME Office.
-The GME Office will order/issue new replacement lab coats.
+The GME Office will work with the vendor on a replacement.